marcoshenke/todo-app-frontend/README.md

 - Basic routing (Home/About)
 - API integration with Axios
 - Responsive design
+- Drag and drop task reordering

 📌 Future Improvements

+- Progress bar to track task progress
 - Support for deadlines and priorities
 - Unit and integration testing
-- Drag and drop task reordering
-- progress bar to track task progress